On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Introduction

-Despite the progress made in the quantisation of symmetry-reduced spacetimes, filling the gap between the resulting quantum mini- and midi-superspace models and the full theory remains a thorny open issue (see e.g.~\cite{BojowaldSymmetryReductionFor,KoslowskiReductionofa,EngleQFTandits,EngleRelatingLoopQuantum,EngleEmbeddingLoopQuantum,AlesciQuantum-ReducedLoop,AlesciLoopQuantumCosmology,BodendorferQuantumReductionTo,BodendorferAnEmbeddingOf,BodendorferStateRefinementsAnd,BeetleDiffeomorphismInvariantCosmological,DaporCosmologicaleffectiveHamiltonian,HanEffectivedynamicsfromcoherent,BeetleQuantumisotropyand} for a sample of ongoing efforts in connecting LQC and full LQG).~Its resolution is of crucial importance for bridging between Planck scale physics and observations, and potentially test the underlying fundamental quantum theory of gravity.~This is a renowned challenging problem where multiple aspects come together and several questions need to be addressed.~Some of these are for example: What kind of approximations are involved in the symmetry-reduction?
+Symmetry-reduced gravitational models provide us with ideal testbeds for (quantum) gravitational theories and their possible predictions for our Universe.~The high energy densities necessary to induce strong quantum gravity effects are reached e.g.~near cosmological or black hole singularities so that understanding symmetry reduced sectors of quantum gravity theories is often enough for highlighting departures from classical general relativity.~In the context of loop quantum gravity (LQG) \cite{ThiemannBook,RovelliQuantumGravity,RovelliBook2}, the application of LQG quantisation techniques to the cosmological context has generated a vast field of research commonly referred to as loop quantum cosmology (LQC), see e.g.~\cite{BojowaldAbsenceOfSingularity,AshtekarMathematicalStructureOf,AshtekarQuantumNatureOf} for seminal papers and~\cite{BojowaldLoopQuantumCosmology,AshtekarLoopquantumcosmology:astatusreport,Agullo:2016tjh,BodendorferAnElementaryIntroduction} for reviews.~Remarkably, the field has matured enough that several points of contact with cosmological observations have been proposed (see e.g.~\cite{Ashtekar:2021kfp} for a recent review addressed to non-experts).~These are however predictions of models within LQC and not direct consequences of full LQG.~Despite the progress made in the quantisation of symmetry-reduced spacetimes, filling the gap between the resulting quantum mini- and midi-superspace models and the full theory remains in fact a thorny open issue (see e.g.~\cite{BojowaldSymmetryReductionFor,KoslowskiReductionofa,EngleQFTandits,EngleRelatingLoopQuantum,EngleEmbeddingLoopQuantum,AlesciQuantum-ReducedLoop,AlesciLoopQuantumCosmology,BodendorferQuantumReductionTo,BodendorferAnEmbeddingOf,BodendorferStateRefinementsAnd,BeetleDiffeomorphismInvariantCosmological,DaporCosmologicaleffectiveHamiltonian,HanEffectivedynamicsfromcoherent,BeetleQuantumisotropyand,Bruno:2024vxx} for a sample of ongoing efforts in connecting LQC and full LQG).~Its resolution is thus of crucial importance for bridging between Planck scale physics and observations, and potentially test the underlying fundamental quantum theory of gravity.~This is a renowned challenging problem where multiple aspects come together and several questions need to be addressed.~Some of these are for example:~What kind of approximations are involved in the symmetry-reduction?
 In which regimes can these be trusted?
 Can we identify a proper quantum sector of the full theory and understand the symmetry reduction from the full theory point of view?
 Would some coarse-graining and renormalisation procedure be required in going from the small scales where QG effects dominate to the the large scales of today's universe?

 Given this situation, to keep track of the ingredients and approximations involved in the symmetry-reduction procedure is of key importance, both at the classical and quantum level.~A closely related point in this respect concerns the introduction in symmetry-reduced models with non-compact spatial topology of a \textit{fiducial cell} regularising the otherwise divergent spatial integrals resulting from some mini- or midi-superspace ansatz for the field content of the theory under consideration.~For example, considering a $(D+1)$-dimensional spacetime manifold $\mathcal M$ which, for the purposes of the canonical analysis, is often assumed to be globally hyperbolic $\mathcal M\simeq\Sigma\times\mathbb R$, and denoting the canonical fields of the (classical) field theory under consideration and their conjugate momenta collectively by $\Phi(t,x)$ and $\Pi(t,x)$, the spatially homogeneous theory is typically described by fewer degrees of freedom, say $Q(t)$ and $P(t)$, which only depend on the time coordinate $t$ and whose dynamics is governed by a minisuperspace action of the form of a particle-mechanical system.~Schematically, \be \resizebox{.9 \textwidth}{!} { $S=\int_{\mathbb R}\dd t\int_{\Sigma}\dd^Dx\bigl[\Pi(t,x)\dot\Phi(t,x)-\mathcal H(\Phi,\Pi)\bigr]\quad\xrightarrow[\text{reduction}]{\text{symmetry}}\quad S=V_o\int_{\mathbb R}\dd t\bigl[P(t)\dot Q(t)-\mathcal H(Q,P)\bigr]$ } \ee